Skip to main content

-The clean energy transformation is a decades-long process to move Washington state communities to more renewable, sustainable energy resources and practices, based on state-wide legislation.
+The clean energy transformation is a decades-long process, under Washington State law, to move to more renewable, sustainable energy resources and practices.

-This page is a resource to learn more about the clean energy transformation and how you can get involved.
+This page is a resource to learn more about Washington State's clean energy transformation and how you can get involved.

 What are the goals of the clean energy transformation?

-- Coal-free electricity by 2025: Eliminate 100% of our coal-based electricity production Make electricity from cleaner, renewable sources
+• Coal-free electricity by 2025: Eliminate 100% of coal-based electricity from our portfolio

-- Carbon-neutral electric system by 2030: Offset 100% of greenhouse gas we create
+• Carbon-neutral electric supply by 2030: Offset 100% of greenhouse gas we create in generating our electric supply

-- 100% clean electricity by 2045: Use cleaner electricity sources like wind and solar to create all our electricity
+• 100% clean electricity by 2045: In compliance with state law, use clean electricity sources like wind and solar and other non-emitting resources to create all our electricity

 What are PSE’s renewable energy resources?